rubyfu/RubyFu/en/module_0x1__basic_ruby_kung_fu/string.md

 ## Colorize your outputs

-Since we mostly working with command-line, we need our output to be more elegant.
-Here main colors you may need to do so far. you can add these set.
+Since we mostly work with the command-line, we need our output to be more elegant.
+Here are the main colors you may need to do so.
+You can always add to this set.

 ```ruby
 class String